a-clare/learn_opengl/readme.md

 I created a library `vis` that all the tutorials, and examples will link against.
 This is where code common across all tutorials will be placed: opening windows, reading shaders, etc

+## SB - Super Bible

+OpenGL Super Bible
+Following along and my implementations of the SuperBible examples.
+The authors provide source code however I couldnt get it to work on Mac, and I would rather implement it my self to learn it.
+Also wanted to use the **vis** library so everything in this repo is common.
 ## Random Examples

 Implementation of random examples found online.
 Usually had to modify them to use: